How Assay scores market microstructure integrity

 | Minimum sample | 1,000 trades; below this the metric is not scored for that day |

-| Statistic | Pearson chi-squared against Benford expected leading-digit frequencies, normalised by sample size: χ²/N. Normalisation makes the statistic sample-size invariant; raw chi-squared scales linearly with N and would otherwise rank exchanges by trading volume rather than distribution shape. |
+| Statistic | Pearson chi-squared against Benford expected digit frequencies, normalised by sample size: χ²/N. M01 applies multi-digit distributional testing: both the leading digit (Benford's first-digit law, digits 1-9) and the second leading digit (Benford's second-digit law, digits 0-9) are evaluated independently and combined into the headline score.
+Normalisation makes the statistic sample-size invariant; raw chi-squared scales linearly with N and would otherwise rank exchanges by trading volume rather than distribution shape. |

 Score mapping